Nixxx19/VerseForge/README.md

 - **Output**: High-quality, artist-style lyrics that match your creative vision

 ### Stage 3: Advanced TTS with Custom Tags
-The generated lyrics are then processed by Sunauto TTS, which we've enhanced with custom fine-tuning:
+The generated lyrics are then processed by BERT TTS, which we've enhanced with custom fine-tuning:

 - **Custom Tags**: Created 1000+ specialized tags for better audio output
 - **Fine-Tuning**: Custom training to optimize for music generation